solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control-with-intra-block-exponential-local-base-fee.md

 also, derive stake-weighted average transaction execution thread count (`TC_stake_weighted`).

-so, full is when `ATC == TETC` at any given moment (this is updated at ~10ms or so).
+so, full is defined as the duration when  `TC_a == TC_stake_weighted` (this is updated at ~10ms intervals).

 when not full, maximize throughput of each of any single threaded transaction executions. note that, this mode exponentially cools down any hot addresses if any.

-when full, effectively pause any txes touching the hot state by exponentially increasing the local base fees.
+when full, effectively pause any txes touching the hot state by exponentially increasing the local base fees. so casual txes can be executed.

-so, leaders are incentivised to manipulate in this plain form.
+so, leaders are incentivised to manipulate in this naive form.

-so, split priority fee. into two parts: (1) collected, (2) accured for the next tx's base fee.  the portion of (1) is calculated as if tx's cu * `TC_stake_weighted`. (i.e. as if validator stuffed spam txes to capture the exessive part (2) of prirotiy fee)
+so, split priority fee into two parts: (1) collected, (2) accrued for the next tx's base fee payment.
+The portion of (1) is calculated as if tx's cu * `TC_stake_weighted`. (i.e. as if validator stuffed spam txes to capture the exessive part (2) of prirotiy fee)